Skip to content

 Reflections

 This was my first time using a large-format CNC router, and both the machine and the venue were new to me.
 I was initially intimidated by the size and noise, but I quickly appreciated what an extraordinary opportunity it was to design and machine something at this scale.
-My expectation was that the main challenges would be learning the safety procedures and the software; the actual bottleneck turned out to be the design itself.
+I expected the main challenges to be learning the safety procedures and the software; the actual bottleneck turned out to be the design itself.

 Next time: finalise the design and get it reviewed before the machining day; use the Shaper utility + Illustrator SVG workflow for 2D layout rather than Fusion Manufacturing’s auto-arrange feature; build clearances into the parametric model from the start; and use drilled holes for ventilation rather than complex cut patterns.
 The large CNC is an incredible machine once you plan carefully enough to use it well.